 Workaround is either add 'set apix_enable = 0' to /etc/system, or via mdb -kd, 'apix_enable/W 0' before the system boots.

-Updated by Robert Mustacchi almost 7 years ago
+Updated by Robert Mustacchi about 7 years ago

 - Subject changed from System hangs in splr() within a spinlock during cross-calls on x2apic systems to apix modules mistakingly sets TPR